JoseJuan98/scratch-nn/README.md

 # Neural Network From Scratch

-Neural Networks from scratch, only using vectorized operations with [Numpy](https://numpy.org/)

-The idea behind this repository is to develop a Production-ready Python library to work with simple Deep Neural Networks to understand further how they work and make them more efficient.

-### Things to try

-- [ ] Changing numpy for an array GPU-accelerated computing library like CuPy
-- [ ] Develop another architectures of NNs

-# Neural Network From Scratch

 This repository contains a Python library for building simple Deep Neural Networks from scratch, using only vectorized operations with [NumPy](https://numpy.org/).